BBQlettuce/capstone/README.md

 - [x] Set privacy settings on resumes
 - [x] Save jobs
 - [x] Post jobs
-- [ ] Tag jobs to facilitate searches

 All users can:
-- [ ] Search for openings based on keywords and locations
+- [x] Search for openings based on keywords
-  - [x] Can search using keywords
 - [x] Filter searches based on requirements/compensation/other attributes
-- [ ] Search for resumes using keywords and locations
+- [x] Search for resumes using keywords
-  - [x] Can search using text

 ## Design Docs
 * [View Wireframes][views]